runjtu/awesome-and-novel-works-in-slam/README.md

 ---
 ## v2x

+Follow [[Siheng Chen](https://siheng-chen.github.io/)] for more information on V2X Perception, I will do supplement when I have time.

 * **HighwayEnv**: "An Environment for Autonomous Driving Decision-Making", *GitHub*. [[Code](https://github.com/Farama-Foundation/HighwayEnv)]

 * **OpenLane-V2**: "The World's First Perception and Reasoning Benchmark for Scene Structure in Autonomous Driving.", *GitHub*. [[Code](https://github.com/OpenDriveLab/OpenLane-V2)]